You are using an outdated browser. Please upgrade your browser to improve your experience.

 There's plenty of guidance and information to help you decide if you want to be an organ donor or to donate your body to science.

-The Human Tissue Authority and the NHS Organ Donation website are your best bet for finding out what you need to know:
+The Human Tissue Authority and the NHS Organ Donation website outline everything you need to know:

 Related articles